My 6 Stages of Grief When Dealing With Mean Emails

 I call it the email sucker punch.

 You’re having a great day and then you get that email.
 The one that makes your heart sink to your stomach and threatens to color your day with a red pen.
-The one from someone who immediately makes you feel small, misunderstood, hurt.
+The one from someone who immediately makes you feel small, misunderstood and hurt.

-I was having a wonderful day, the kind when you’re just in a flow.
-I was emailing people left and right, exploring new options, getting stuff done, excited about the future.
+I was having a wonderful day, the kind where you’re just in flow.
+I was emailing people left and right, exploring new options, getting stuff done—overall, I was excited about the future.
 Eventually my inbox was empty, ready for all the responses to the emails I’d sent out that morning.

-Most of the responses were lovely, kind, wonderful.
+Most of the responses were lovely, kind and wonderful.

 Then one wasn’t.

-It was condescending, rude, uncalled-for, nasty.
-It’s the kind that makes you wish that person had just ignored you instead of taking the time to respond.
-Whyyyy??? you ask yourself with the wailing emoji in your heart.
+It was condescending, rude, uncalled for and nasty.
+It was the kind of email that makes you wish that person had just ignored you instead of taking the time to respond.
+“Why?” you ask yourself, with the wailing emoji in your heart.

-In that moment, all the kind responses vanish and this one takes center stage in my brain.
-It’s the kind of thing the imposter syndrome feeds on.
+In that moment, all the kind responses vanish and this one takes center stage in my brain instead.
+It’s the kind of thing an imposter syndrome feeds on.
 It loves these emails.
 They are its sustenance.

 I instantly recognized the absurdity of letting one person’s response outweigh all the others, but that intellectual understanding didn’t change how much it hurt.
 So I went through what I’m calling my “six stages of email grief”: